judka-uriel/uriel-book/uriel_en.md

 This will significantly diminish the degree of antisemitism, thereby bringing closer a global peace among nations.

-Those who do not consider themselves antisemites and yet support the “two‑state solution” must teach the Palestinian Arabs tolerance, just as the neighboring Arab states have already learned tolerance toward the Jewish state.
+Those who do not consider themselves antisemites and yet support the “two-state solution” must teach the Palestinian Arabs tolerance, just as the neighboring Arab states have already learned tolerance toward the Jewish state.
 Otherwise, the world is obliged to acknowledge that the “two-state” option is unworkable.